Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Bite-specific trend

 \subsubsection{Pooled trend}

 Since my research design pools three minimum wage events, the most obvious way to adjust for the bite-specific trend is to fit a single trend onto the pooled events.
 This is the strategy I adopt in the main part of the paper.
 A bite-specific trend in the price \emph{level} occurs if $\bar{\hat{ \beta}}_{pre}$, the average of the distributed lag coefficients in the pre-treatment period (i.e. the average \emph{change} in the price level effect), is statistically significantly different from zero.
-As table \ref{tab:c1} illustrates, this is indeed the case: regardless of whether one includes 5 or 4 leads in the pre-treatment period, bite has a systematic, negative effect on inflation over the pre-treatment period.
-Though the trend extends through 5 leads (i.e. through $t-1$, see figure \ref{fig:5.1}), I use the estimate from 4 leads (i.e. through $t-2$) when detrending since the base period is set to $t-2$ in my main analysis.
+As Table \ref{tab:c1} illustrates, this is the case when the trend is estimated using all 5 pre-treatment leads.
+Though the trend extends through 5 leads (i.e. through $t-1$, see Figure \ref{fig:5.1}), I use the estimate from 4 leads (i.e. through $t-2$) when detrending since the base period is set to $t-2$ in my main analysis.
 Trend-adjustment proceeds as follows: \begin{enumerate} \item Compute the average of the distributed lag coefficients for the pre-baseline periods:

 where $\bar{\hat{ \beta}}_{pre}$ is the average \emph{change} in the pre-treatment price level effect. \item Use $\bar{\hat{ \beta}}_{pre}$ to obtain predicted values for the bite-specific trend over the entire event window: